Hood River Cider Scene

 The Slopeswell cider guys have a great bar downtown in Hood River where they offer ciders on tap or in the bottle, classy bites that pair well with cider (pulled pork sandwich anyone? ) and warm hospitality.
 If you want to take some of their draft ciders home-they can fill up a bottle for you straight from the keg (like tart and crisp?
 Try the cranberry!).

-‘How do you like them apples?!’ (ok yes I’m quoting Will from Goodwill hunting maybe this quote doesn’t work here but I love it).
+‘How do you like them apples?!’ (ok yes I’m quoting Will from Goodwill hunting).
 In the case of Slopeswell ‘them apples’ are predominantly Jonogold apples but they do have other apples in the mix.

 Cider pairing tip: Try the Slopeswell Mystrale Cider with some Manchego cheese.
 You’ll thank me!
 The complexity and slight yeastiness (from barrel aging) of this cider sings with an aged nutty cheese like Manchego.